MetroModelingServices/metro_mce/README.md

 ## Outputs
 The benefits calculator outputs the following files to the ```outputs``` folder:
-  - Standard outputs
+  - Standard outputs with the setting ```dump``` set to True:
+    - **aggregate_results.csv - overall results for each benefit calculated by COC, including everybody**
+    - zone_demographics.csv - aggregate demographics processor results
+    - ? - aggregate zone processor results
+    - aggregate_od_benefits.csv - aggregate od processor results
+    - link_daily_benefits.csv - link daily processor results
     - bca.log - logs the model steps run
-    - bca_results.h5 - HDF5 file of resulting tables
+    - bca_results.h5 - HDF5 file with the aggregate_results table inside
-      - summary_table - overall results for each benefit calculated
-      - coc_results - benefits by COC for each benefit calculated
-      - zone_demographics - aggregate demographics and zone processor results by zone
-      - aggregate_results - aggregate od processor results
-      - link_daily_benefits - link daily processor results by link
-    - If ```dump``` in the settings file is True, then it writes the following CSV files:
-      - zone_demographics.csv - aggregate demographics processor results
-      - aggregate_results.csv - aggregate od processor results
-      - link_daily_benefits.csv - link daily processor results by link
-  - Trace outputs if a trace OD pair is defined:
-    - hhtrace.log - logs the trace files produced as a result of tracing model expressions for the OD pair define in ```trace_od``` in the setting file
+  - Trace outputs if a trace OD pair is defined in ```trace_od``` in the setting file:
     - aggregate_demographics.csv - all expression results for the traced ozone and all values for the traced dzone
     - aggregate_zone.csv - all expression results for the traced ozone and all values for the traced dzone
     - aggregate_od.csv - all expression results for the traced OD pair
     - link_daily_results_base.csv - all expression results for links with a @zone in the traced OD pair in the base scenario
     - link_daily_results_build.csv - all expression results for links with a @zone in the traced OD pair in the build scenario
+    - hhtrace.log - log file for tracing model expressions

 Additional useful documentation on how to setup and run the bca4abm tool is [here](https://github.com/RSGInc/bca4abm/wiki).